mjameson9/balena-woof/README.md

 In its most basic form, the device is simply a speaker, a button and an LED plugged into a Raspberry Pi.
 My main draft of the device included a breadboard and 4 additional green LEDs to signify different things, but in the end I diverted my focus back to other features that were not dependant on the additional hardware.
 So if you want to build this, you should be able to plug in a usb speaker and wire the button and LED and call it done!
 Hopefully I'll be able to add some additional features that will make use of additional add-ons later down the line.

+## Wiring

+LED should be connected to GPIO 20
+Switch should be connected to GPIO 21
+Don't forget your ground wires!

 ## How it works

 We use the balena platform to run two containers on the device.
 Each container provides separate functionality.